osrf/ros2multirobotbook/src/ros2_cli.md

 `C` keys at the same time in the terminal , we call this `CTRL-C`.
 The astute reader may notice that `CTRL-C` is usually used at the hotkey combination for copy.
 For arcane reasons on most flavors of linux terminal `CTRL-C` ends a program while `CTRL-SHIFT-C` and `CTRL-SHIFT-V` is used to paste.
-The reason for this arcane and not worth discussing, just accept this confusing detail that you must remember.
+The reasons for this are arcane and not worth discussing, just accept this confusing detail that you must remember.
 Feel free to try it out.
 Start and stop the programs and then restart them.

 ROS Topics
 ==========

-As it stands we now have to ROS 2 programs running from the `turtlesim` package, `turtle_node` and `draw_square`.
+As it stands we now have two ROS 2 programs running from the `turtlesim` package, `turtle_node` and `draw_square`.
 If we reflect on this for a moment we have `turtle_node` that draws our turtle simulation, and `draw_square` spitting out commands that make the turtle in `turtle_node` move around.
 How are these two programs communicating?
 ROS programs, also called _nodes_, communicate over _topics_ on the ROS _message bus_.
 ROS _topics_ are very similar to telephone numbers.
 In the US, like most countries, telephone numbers are broken into logical sections.
-In North America You start with a two digit country code, followed by a three digit area code, followed by an exchange, and then finally a house number.
+In North America, you start with a country code, followed by a three digit area code, followed by an exchange, and then finally a house number.
 ROS topics are very similar but instead of using numbers, parethesis, and dashes to break up these sections, ROS topics use words and